2017-usfca-biol-395/cjnoack-analysis-report-02-rnaseq/Analysis_Report_02_RNASeq.md

 Sample origin and sequencing
 ----------------------------

-The data comes from Seo et al.'s 2012 paper *The transcriptional landscape and mutational profile of lung adenocarcinoma*.
 Seo et al. took fresh surgical samples of normal and cancerous tissues from 200 Korean patients.
 The patients had primary lung adenocarcinoma and recently underwent lung resection.
-For their transcriptional study between smokers and non-smokers, which pertains to Li et al.'s study, they used about 70 of those 200 samples.
-The samples were normal and cancerous tissues from 34 smokers and 34 never-smokers.
-Within the smoking category was current smoking and those whom have smoked.
-They also recorded gender, cancer stage, and smoking status from the patients (Seo *et al.*, 2012).
+They performed a transcriptional study between smokers and non-smokers.
+They took 68 of the 200 samples, normal and cancerous tissues from 34 smokers and 34 never-smokers.
+A category based on smoking habits categorized the patients; current, previously, or never.
+They also recorded gender, and cancer stage from the patients (Seo *et al.*, 2012).

-To sequence the samples, they did transcriptome sequencing combine with whole-exome and transcriptome sequencing.
+They did transcriptome sequencing combine with whole-exome and transcriptome sequencing.
 Transcriptome sequencing has a past history of detecting somatic mutations in cancer.
-The combination made their study the first large scale-study of lung adenocarcinoma using RNA sequencing (Seo *et al.*, 2012).
+Their study the first large-scale study of lung cancer using RNAseq (Seo *et al.*, 2012).

-Li et al. (2015) downloaded Seo et al.'s RNAseq data from GEO, Gene Expression Omnibus.
+Li et al. (2015) downloaded Seo et al.'s RNAseq data from GEO, the Gene Expression Omnibus.
+GEO is a database for high-throughput gene expression data.
 In doing so, they could perform a comprehensive pair-wise comparison analysis.
 From the data, they had 14 billion paired-end sequence reads ranging to 101 bp in length (Li *et al.*, 2015).
-They excluded the data from any patients under the age of 75 for better comparison.
-Once they confirmed a paired-nature of the RNA-seq data of normal vs. tumor tissue, they used Ensembl GRCh37 Tophat to align the reads to the human genome.
+Next, they confirmed a paired-nature of the RNA-seq data of normal vs. tumor tissue.
+Once confirmed, they used Ensembl GRCh37 Tophat to align the reads to the human genome.
 To count the reads by genes, they used HTSeq (Li *et al.*, 2015).
 For the differential gene expression analysis, they used R Bioconductor edgeR.
-Next, Li et al. had to filter the data.
-Genes with 1 count per million (cpm) in atleast half the sample size were included.
+Finally, Li et al. had to filter the data.
+They included genes with 1 count per million (cpm) in at least half the sample size.
 From there, we took their edited and filtered data for our analysis.

 Computational
 -------------

-First, Dr. Napauka Zimmerman downloaded the files from the NCBI Sequence Read archive under the study number ERP001058.
-Downloaded the extensive amount of data was made easier by the BioMartr package.
-Biomartr is a package in CRAN which helps retrieve metagenomic data and functional annotation retrieval.
+First, Dr. Napauka Zimmerman downloaded the files (ERP001058), which came from the NCBI Sequence Read archive.
+BioMartr made it easier to download the large amounts of data.
+Biomartr is a package in CRAN.
+It retrieves metagenomic data and functional annotation retrieval.
 It is more polished than NCBI.

-Next, the files were converted from SRA to fastq.
+Next, the files converted from SRA to fastq.
 Because the files were so massive, Zimmerman had to use Sailfish.
-Sailfish is a package which quantifies the abundance of previously annotated RNA isoforms from RNA-seq data, and in doing so avoids mapping reads (Patro *et al.*, 2014).
-This makes it 20 times faster than alternative methods and still maintains a level of accuracy.
+Sailfish is a package which quantifies the amount of already annotated RNA isoforms from RNA-seq data.
+In doing so, it avoids mapping reads (Patro *et al.*, 2014).
+This makes Sailfish 20 times faster than alternative methods, while maintaining accuracy.
 This is ideal for processing large amounts of sequencing reads.

-Once the files were processed, they were put through fastQC, a quality checking program, which eliminated many reads which were very low quality.
-The QC reports are helpful to see how viable each sequence is for analysis; if the majority of the sequence is above a 30 score, then we consider it to be sequenced well.
+Zimmerman processed the files.
+Then, the files were quality checked.
+FastQC is a quality checking program which eliminates low quality reads.
+QC reports are helpful to see how viable each sequence is for analysis.
+If the majority of the sequence is above a 30 score, then it's sequenced well.
 Typically, the 3' end will deteriorate, which is normal.

 The next step was to put the files through paired-end Trimmomatic.
-Specifically, it clipped off Illumina adapters and any reads with a quality score less than 20.
-The trimmed, quality-checked sequences then needed to be aligned.
-Sailfish efficiently aligned the sequences using k-mers.
-As mentioned before, Sailfish is fast; each sample is parsed out.
-88 cores were used in an overnight run.
-Finally, with parsed sequences efficiently aligned, Zimmerman built the tables.
+Trimmomatic clipped off Illumina adapters and reads with quality scores less than 20.
+Once trimmed, Zimmerman aligned the sequences using Sailfish.
+Sailfish aligns sequences using k-mers.
+As mentioned before, Sailfish is fast.
+The program parsed each sample.
+88 cores were used in an overnight run in order to perform the alignment.
+Finally, with parsed sequences aligned, Zimmerman built the tables.
 Within our table, each row is a human gene name and the column is different samples in all the groups.
-The table was melted so it included the metadata and original data.
+Zimmerman "melted" the table so it included the metadata and original data.
 Dplyr and ggplot help us analyze the data from the melted tables.

 Results
 =======

-In addition to a minimum of 4-5 figures/tables (and associated captions), you should include sufficient text in this section to describe what your findings were.
-Remember that in the results section you just describe what you found, but you don't interpret it - that happens in the discussion.

 | cancer\_stage | gender |  mean\_age|
 |:--------------|:-------|----------:|